aperiodic/plastic/doc/1-hello-world.md

 ```

 After saving the changes and moving back to the browser, we can see the counts go up when we click.
 Congratulations!
-You now have your first complete Cypress application.
+You now have your first complete plastic application.